Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 ### Step 1: Build the circuit
 Our Robotic Arm circuit will use the following parts:
+- Servo
-- Servo with popsicle stick hand
+- Popsicle stick with hand cutout and servo mount
 - 10KΩ resistor
 - Photoresistor
 - Jumper wires